limanetolimaneto/signup_flow/README.md

 ## 🧭 Overview

-The signup_flow project replicates a typical user onboarding flow used in many real-world applications.
+The sign-up flow project replicates a typical user onboarding flow used in many real-world applications.
 Built with Laravel, the system focuses on clarity, security, and best practices for user registration.

 ## 🧩 Key Features:
-📧 Email-based registration with secure password handling 🔐 4-digit verification code sent via email to confirm user identity 🛡️ Validation logic to ensure proper input and secure user data 🚦 Step-by-step user experience that mimics production environments
+**📧 Email-based registration with secure password handling** 🔐 4-digit verification code sent via email to confirm user identity 🛡️ Validation logic to ensure proper input and secure user data 🚦 Step-by-step user experience that mimics production environments